unnmd/swift-book/TSPL.docc/LanguageGuide/NestedTypes.md

 Define types inside the scope of another type.

 Enumerations are often created to support a specific class or structure's functionality.
-Similarly, it can be convenient to define utility classes and structures purely for use within the context of a more complex type.
+Similarly, it can be convenient to define utility structures purely for use within the context of a more complex type, and protocols that are normally used in conjunction with a specific type.
-To accomplish this, Swift enables you to define *nested types*, whereby you nest supporting enumerations, classes, and structures within the definition of the type they support.
+To accomplish this, Swift enables you to define *nested types*, whereby you nest supporting types like enumerations, structures, and protocols within the definition of the type they support.

 To nest a type within another type,